optionalg/cloudfwd/README.md

 ```
 5. You can also input specific host(s), index(es), source(s), or sourcetype(s).
 6. Save your changes.
-7. Use the Cloudfwd API to send events into HEC.
+7. Use the Cloudfwd API to send events into HEC.<br>
 	a.
 See [com.splunk.cloudfwd API javadocs](https://splunk.github.io/cloudfwd/apidocs/index.html?overview-summary.html)

 You can now search on your ingested data in your Splunk instance.